-English Language Wing is part of the Defence Centre for Languages and Culture (DCLC), within the Defence Engagement School at the Defence Academy of the UK, Shrivenham.
+English Language Wing (ELW) is part of the Defence Centre for Languages and Culture (DCLC), within the Defence Engagement School at the Defence Academy of the UK, Shrivenham.

 - English language training to overseas military personnel and civilian defence staff

 - NATO STANAG 6001 English Language Assessment (SLP 1 – 4)

 Defence and military personnel from all over the world train with us at the Defence Academy, the only joint services training academy operated by the UK Ministry of Defence.

 ELW also has capacity to send small training teams to different countries to facilitate assessments and deliver language courses as required.

 ELW provides an excellent training environment.
 Our English language instructors, both military and civilian, have a wide range of training experience.
 All are committed to our mission of delivering the highest quality language training and contributing to defence diplomacy.

 Students studying with us are given the chance to experience life on a British military base; staying in excellent accommodation, enjoying the social life in the mess along with British colleagues and making the most of the first-rate sports facilities in a beautiful part of the UK.